 Bates has praised Taylor as having a “great ear for harmony and texture”, and demonstrating “strong and compelling skills”.
 In 2016 Taylor began serving as a producer for the 2017 Hot Air Music Festival, a day long marathon of new music that operates annually at the San Francisco Conservatory of Music.
 In March of 2017 Taylor was awarded second place in the coveted Highsmith Orchestral Composition competition for his three movement work for orchestra: California Nocturnes.

 A native of the Bay Area, Taylor lives in Oakland, near Mills College, and performs on drumset and percussion in and around San Francisco.
+Taylor is the drummer for music and fashion artist: Aish.

 List of Works